-- 2. Ex-officio members: By virtue of their administrative or regulatory positions, the Associate Vice President of the Office of Research and Sponsored Projects (the Institutional Official of the IBC), EHS Director, NSM Dean, and any other CSUF personnel responsible for compliance (e.g., CSUF legal representative) are all ex-officio members of the IBC.
-All Ex-officio members are not voting members and may designate a representative in their absence. - 3.
+- 2. Ex-officio members: By virtue of their administrative or regulatory positions, the Associate Vice President of the Office of Research and Sponsored Projects (the Institutional Official of the IBC), EHS Director, NSM Dean, and any other designated CSUF personnel responsible for compliance (e.g., CSUF legal representative) are all exofficio members of the IBC.
+All Ex-officio members are not voting members. - 3.
 Subject Matter Expertise: If a BUA application is outside the area of expertise of IBC members, the IBC is authorized to seek counsel from an individual knowledgeable in the subject matter.
 This person(s) can be someone external to CSUF if necessary and would not be a voting member. - 4.
-Consultants: consultants will be used as needed to enhance transparency of larger campus/community concern such as public relations and incident response.
+Consultants: Consultants will be used as needed to enhance transparency of larger campus/community concern such as public relations and incident response.
 These consultants would not vote nor count towards quorum.